sjp38/stream-track/README.md

 Summarizing Repeated Tracking Results
 =====================================

-Users would repeatedly do the tracking, as long as the upstream is live and keep changing.
+Users would repeatedly do the tracking, as long as the upstream is alive and keep changing.
 Because the purpose of the repeated tracking is only finding new followups, the 'chk-followups.py' outputs of each repeated runs would be too verbose.
 You can get a summary of the outputs by storing the outputs in